python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 in the site path, and potentially be conceptually cleaner than including them there.

-However, at present, this PEP does not implement this idea, and it is deferred to a future one.
-It would add significant complexity and friction to this PEP, being primarily concerned with standardizing existing practice and updating the core metadata specification.
+However, at present, PEP 639 does not implement this idea, and it is deferred to a future one.
+It would add significant complexity and friction to PEP 639, being primarily concerned with standardizing existing practice and updating the core metadata specification.
 Furthermore, doing so would likely require modifying ``sysconfig`` and the install schemes specified therein, alongside Wheel, Installer and other tools, which would be a